Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

 LOCTITE ABLESTIK ABP 8068TB is a silver-filled semi-sintering die attach adhesive designed for semiconductor packages with high thermal and electrical requirements.
 It is formulated with a more enhanced resin bleed control than its predecessor LOCTITE ABLESTIK ABP 8068TA and it is designed to replace Pb Solder in Power and Low noise amplifier (RF SiP) type consumer applications.
 It is also a great solution for VCSEL (Vertical Cavity Surface Emitting Lasers) attach for 3D sensors.

 LOCTITE ABLESTIK ABP 8068TB is designed to provide high adhesion and low stress which are essential for the thermal and reliability performances of high end power packages.
 The thermal performance of this material is comparable to that of a solder paste product (>100 W/mK thermal conductivity).
-It passes MSL 2A and MSL3 tests
+It passes MSL 2A and MSL3 tests.
+This product was called ICP 9000 before being renamed to align with our new naming convention.

 LOCTITE ABLESTIK ABP 8068TB is not compatible with bare copper but it works fine and provides good sintering with Ag or Au electroplated Cu, Ag and PPF leadframes.
-It is an ideal solution for dies that are smaller than 2x2 mm and it can be fast and easily processed with standard die attach equipment
+Applying a silver or gold spot can also help prevent copper oxidation and provide a reliable joint.
+It is an ideal solution for dies that are smaller than 2x2 - 3x3 mm and it can be fast and easily processed with standard die attach equipment

 LOCTITE ABLESTIK ABP 8068TB can be used for Screen printing.
 But what is the process and what should you be careful of?